Hondo (film)

-Hondo is a 1953 Warnercolor three-dimensional (3D) Western film directed by John Farrow and starring John Wayne and Geraldine Page.
+Hondo is a 1953 Warnercolor 3D Western film directed by John Farrow and starring John Wayne and Geraldine Page.
 The screenplay is based on the 1952 Collier's short story "The Gift of Cochise" by Louis L'Amour.
 The book Hondo was a novelization of the film also written by L'Amour, and published by Gold Medal Books in 1953.
 The supporting cast features Ward Bond, James Arness, and Leo Gordon.

 The shoot went over schedule, and Farrow had to leave the production, as he was contractually obligated to direct another movie.
 The final scenes featuring the Apache attack on the circled wagons of the Army and settlers were shot by John Ford, whom Wayne had asked to finish the film; Ford was uncredited for this work.

 Plot

 Homesteader Angie Lowe and her six-year-old son Johnny are doing chores when soldier Hondo Lane arrives with his dog, carrying his saddle bags and rifle.
-He was riding dispatch for the U.S. Army Cavalry, had an encounter with Native Americans, and lost his horse.
+He was riding dispatch for the U.S. Army Cavalry, had an encounter with Native Americans and lost his horse.
 Hondo offers to work for a while to earn a horse, and Angie agrees.
 Angie repeatedly says that her husband is away herding cattle, but Hondo realizes he has been gone a long time.
 Hondo encourages her to pack up and return with him to the Army fort, since the treaty with the Apache was broken and they are planning a war; Angie believes her friendship with the Apache will keep her safe.
 That night, she remembers hearing Hondo killed three men.
 She threatens him with an unloaded gun; he loads it for her.

 Hondo mentions that he once lived among the Apache and had an Apache wife who is now dead.
 He then kisses a confused Angie, who reminds him of his wife, and leaves for the fort.
 The Apaches later come to the ranch, led by Chief Vittorio and Silva.
-When Vittorio touches Angie, Johnny gets her gun and shoots at Silva.
+When Silva touches Angie, Johnny gets her gun and shoots at him.
 Though he misses, Vittorio is impressed with his bravery and makes him a blood brother, naming him Small Warrior.
 Vittorio instructs Angie to care for him well as he is now an Apache warrior, telling her his own boys were killed by the White man.

 At the fort, Hondo sees fellow scout Buffalo Baker.
-He reports to the major that C Troop was wiped out by Apaches and meets Ed Lowe, a settler angry that the cavalry is not better protecting the settlers.
-In a saloon, Hondo gets into a fight with Ed, whom he later realizes is Angie's absentee husband.
-Meanwhile, Vittorio, tells Angie he thinks Ed is dead, that Small Warrior needs a dad and the lodge needs a man.
-Vittorio tells Angie she is to choose an Apache brave as a husband before the rainy season.
+He reports to the major that C Troop was wiped out by Apaches and has a rude introduction to Ed, a settler angry that the cavalry is not better protecting the settlers.
+In a saloon, Hondo gets into a fight with Ed, whom he later learns is Ed Lowe, whom Hondo realizes is Angie's absentee husband.
+Meanwhile, Vittorio tells Angie he thinks her husband is dead, that Small Warrior needs a dad, and her lodge needs a man.
+Vittorio tells Angie she is to choose an Apache brave as a husband if her husband does not return before the "planting rains."